-At Royal Brompton & Harefield NHS Foundation Trust, we use the term transition to describe the process of planning and preparing for a patient's move from child services (paediatrics) to adult services.
+At Royal Brompton and Harefield hospitals, we use the term transition to describe the process of planning and preparing for a patient's move from child services (paediatrics) to adult services.

 If you are under our care in children's services, your parent(s) or carer(s) may have made most of the decisions about your health and wellbeing for you.
 As you become a teenager, you'll become more independent and get the chance to make your own health and wellbeing decisions.

 This also means your body and your body's needs will start to change, and you will need different care too.
 Our doctors and nurses are experts in caring for adults with heart and lung conditions, which means they will provide all the care you need as you get older.

 If you've been with us in children's services for a long time, the thought of moving to an adult environment may be worrying and confusing.
 Our transition clinic is designed to make your gradual move into adult services less scary, and to help you get all the support and information you need before and after the move.

 In light of Covid-19, all clinics are currently running as video clinics to minimise the risk of infection to patients and staff.

 Video consultations use the NHS Attend Anywhere video platform.
 You will be sent details of your appointment by letter, email or text message with a link to the Attend Anywhere video platform.
 Please note that this works on Google Chrome (https://www.google.com/chrome/), hence you need to have this app on your computer or portable device to log on.